-Reading Challenge: To ensure all first and second grade students are on grade level in reading, and to boost skills and enthusiasm for reading and writing in students across the board.
+To ensure all first and second-grade students are on grade level in reading, and to boost skills and enthusiasm for reading and writing in students across the board.

-Initiative: At the K-8 St. Paul Lutheran School in Ixonia, WI., the school board chose to implement MindPlay Virtual Reading Coach in the primary grades during the 2016-17 school year.
+At the K-8 St. Paul Lutheran School in Ixonia, WI, the school board chose to implement MindPlay Virtual Reading Coach (MVRC) in the primary grades during the 2016-17 school year.
 Jeannie Kionka, who teaches first and second grade, says MindPlay was selected because the program supports the school’s reading curriculum in grades K-4, which has a heavy emphasis on phonics and literacy.

-Broad Benefits to Students: Kionka says all St. Paul teachers like that MindPlay is an individualized program and that students are mastering the skills they will use in reading, writing, and math, and eventually in the content areas.
+Kionka says all St. Paul teachers liked that MindPlay is an individualized program and that students are mastering the skills they will use in reading, writing, and math, and eventually in the content areas.

 Best of all, students are motivated by the program: “If we were unable to work on MindPlay at our scheduled time on a certain day, the students would ask, ‘OK, where are we fitting MindPlay into this day?’
 They enjoyed the competition and loved filling in the puzzles,” says Kionka.

-Results: Based on MindPlay and Benchmark assessments at the end of the 2016-17 school year, the two students who were one-half year below second grade reading level had improved two and a half years in one year and the other students made two grade level gains in reading.
+Based on MindPlay and Benchmark assessments at the end of the 2016-17 school year, the two students who were one-half year below second-grade reading level had improved two and a half years in one year and the other students made two-grade level gains in reading.

 Says Kionka, “In addition to impressive year end results, board members whose children attend our school could not believe how much their own children loved reading compared to when they started the year.
 Their children were picking up books to read, and they had become more fluent readers.
 They know that MindPlay contributed to this success.